kaffein/ng-darrrt-codelab/docs/step-5.md

 import 'package:s1_basics/model.dart';
 ```

-The Editor will complain about unused imports.
+The editor complains about unused imports.
 Don't worry about that, we'll
 be using `Random` and the model later in this step.